Humans & Identity

 There have been studies of the relation of male youth to class and class culture, to the machinery of the state, and to the school, community and workplace.
 Football has been analysed as a male sport, drinking as a male form of leisure, the law and the police as patriarchal structures concerned with young male (potential) offenders.
 I don’t know of a study that considers, never mind prioritises, youth and the family; women and the whole question of sexual division have been marginalised.
 9

-Concentrating on male performances out on the street and in the stadium, at school and in the pub, and thus neglecting more private, quieter activities in the home, for example, Cultural Studies was found to replicate traditional distinctions between the public and the domestic sphere, between work and home, between productive, reproductive and unproductive labor.
+Concentrating on male performances out on the street and in the stadium, at school and in the pub, and thus neglecting more private, quieter activities in the home, for example, Cultural Studies was found to replicate traditional distinctions between the public and the domestic sphere, between work and home, between productive and reproductive labor.
 What Cultural Studies was failing to see was “how class and patriarchal relations work together”.
 10 Being subordinated does not mean you cannot subordinate others; power works in complex ways.

 In a similar way, and at around the same time, Cultural Studies realized that the experience of working-class people differs not only according to one’s gender, but also due to racial attributions.
 What kind of work you are allowed to do, how you are paid and treated on the job, and how likely you are to lose that job, all this is not only determined by your class position, but also by your gender, and by what Hall calls ‘race’: “Race is thus, also, the modality in which class is ‘lived’, the medium through which class relations are experienced, the form in which it is appropriated and ‘fought through’.”
 Hall was eager to add that this is not just a problem for Black workers: “This has consequences for the whole class, not specifically for its ‘racially defined’ segment”.
 11 A divided working class, Hall argued, was easier to control; at least there was always someone still worse off to look down upon.

 Especially in the US, it was often social movements that highlighted the marginalization of women on the one hand, and people of color on the other, as well as, in a later step, the double marginalization of women of color.
-In order to confront this marginalization in the name of achieving universal equality, women of color came to address the particular circumstances that stopped them progressing.
+In order to confront this marginalization in the name of achieving universal emancipation, women of color came to address the particular circumstances that stopped them progressing.
 Somewhat paradoxically, they had to highlight and emphasize that which they were seeking to overcome: they had to highlight difference in order to become equal.

 In the name of what they called ‘identity politics’, the Combahee River Collective, a group of black lesbian socialist women, issued a collective text in 1977, called “A Black Feminist Statement”.
 Here, the group argued that “the major systems of oppression are interlocking”, 12 and proclaimed that “we need to articulate the real class situation of persons who are not merely raceless, sexless workers”.
 13 The specific situation of Black women had somehow fallen between the chairs of both the black liberation movement and the women’s liberation movement, and had thus to be addressed specifically.
 A single Black mother has different needs than a white family father of two or a young women living in a multi-generational household: they need different working hours, different structures of care, different support.